 Departs: Old Town Scottsdale

 Price is based on shared occupancy.
 Solo occupancy upgrade available for an additional $25/person +tax; A $500.00 per person deposit is required to hold your reservation on any trip.
-The balance is due 60 days prior to your trip departure date. *32/person permit fees in 2018; $56/person permit fees in 2019; Subject to change and will be based on actual costs at time of departure.
+The balance is due 60 days prior to your trip departure date.
+Prices subject to change and will be based on actual costs at time of departure.

 Over five days you will explore the carved out landscape of Grand Canyon, punctuated by pine trees and old mines shafts – the exploratory ventures of gold-thirsty pioneers.
 With your guides beside you to share stories, answer questions, and introduce you to the diverse wildlife in this part of the canyon, allow yourself to be captivated by the grandeur of your surrounds.
 This guided backpacking trip, though not so very far away from the rim, leads you into a world apart, a place rich in canyon history, surprisingly isolated, full of wild beauty.